-With a specialised antiques and collectables market on Mondays, a general market throughout the week, and an arts and crafts focus on the weekends, the Jubilee Market will always have something new and exciting on offer.
+With a specialised antiques and collectibles market on Mondays, it is a general market throughout the week and has an arts and crafts focus on the weekends.
+The Jubilee Market will always have something new and exciting on offer.

 This list could go on forever, as there are endless places to find amazing food in Covent Garden.

 From the many stunning little cafes to world-class restaurants, classic pubs, and trendy bars, this is a foodie paradise.
-Here are some of the best spots to eat.
+Here are some of the best cafes and restaurants in Covent Garden.

 Frog is a truly special destination.
 This restaurant, headed up by chef Adam Handling, is one of the finest establishments in the neighbourhood.